tytydraco/yessleep/out/I_signed_up_for_ECHOAI_trials_Consider_this_a_warning.md

 I’m posting this as a warning to whoever reads this.
 Do not trust those bastards at all.
 I don’t know who they’re bribing to stay in business.

 I’m not the type of person to win, or even to get picked for, anything.
 I never won the lottery, a scratch ticket, or a prize in a raffle.
 Hell, I never even won small fries in a fast food  giveaway.
-So when I filled in the form, hit submit, and saw the message saying “we’ll be in touch if you’re selected”, I completely wrote it off.What were the odds, anyway?
+So when I filled in the form, hit submit, and saw the message saying “we’ll be in touch if you’re selected”, I completely wrote it off.
+What were the odds, anyway?

 They were offering $25,000 to test an AI chatbot and you didn’t need any experience or skills other than “being of sound mind”.
 How many people signed up for that, a million?

 When I got the invite, I couldn’t believe it.
 Daryl and I were behind on rent again, and inflation was just putting us deeper into the hole.
 The kind of money they offered would be life-changing.
 We could finally have some breathing room, even have the time to find steady and decent jobs.
-Maybe even get mom a decent gift, like a working oven.
+Maybe even get mom a decent gift, like a working oven, if she was still around.

 I walked into the sterile white facility and to the front desk, where I was greeted by a painfully positive receptionist.